A peritonsillar abscess is an area of pus-filled tissue at the back of the mouth,

 The doctor will examine your mouth, throat, and neck.
 He or she also may take a

-blood test.
+and a blood test.
 On rare occasions, a doctor may order a CT scan or ultrasound.

 How Is a Peritonsillar Abscess Treated?